 Any savings will depend on the age of the air conditioner, but usually, getting a new air conditioner takes strategic advantage of the technological advancements made that make heating and cooling equipment more efficient.

-Of course, newer, energy efficient air conditioners can help decrease your energy costs, but don’t lessen the importance of routine air conditioner service.
-Hogan and Dan DiClerico, senior editor of Consumer Reports also note that cleaning and changing air filters can significantly improve the performance of your air conditioner.
+Of course, newer, energy efficient air conditioners may help decrease your energy costs, but don’t short sell the importance of routine air conditioner service.
+Hogan and Dan DiClerico, senior editor of Consumer Reports also say that cleaning and changing air filters can drastically improve the performance of your air conditioner.

 Also mentioned as critical keys to keeping your home cool without costing a lot: